phonedude/cs595-s22/assignments/Slick/1/README.md

         └── README.md
 ==========================
 ### File Structure Overview
-> All files prefixed with 'Solution to' can be ran with the convention [learnyouhtml, javascripting, learnyounode] verify filena.me
+#### All files prefixed with 'Solution to' can be ran with the convention [learnyouhtml, javascripting, learnyounode] verify file na.me.
     .
     ├── html                    # Contains solutions for html tasks │   ├── index.html       # Solution to >> Hello World (Exercise 1 of 11)